Sagarmishra-C30/Memory-Match-Game/README.md

 You can customize the game by modifying the following aspects:

 - Images: Add or replace the images in the `img` folder.
-The game supports any size of images (best option includes type: png, ratio: 150x150), and their file names should be added to the `all_images` list in the `MemoryMatchGame.py` file.
+The game supports any size of images (best option includes type: png, ratio: 150x150), and their file names should be added to the `all_images` list in the `MemoryMatchGame.pyw` file.

 - Grid Size: You can modify the grid size by changing the values of the `range()` functions in the for loop.
 By default, it creates a 6x4 grid.